Advice & Tips

-Uno - Usually found on smaller table lamps.
-No harp is needed as the wire fitting is permanently attached to the shade.
-The shade attaches directly to the lamp socket.
+2. Uno - Usually found on smaller table lamps.
+No harp is needed as the wire fitting is permanently attached to the shade, and the shade attaches directly to the lamp socket.
 Note that this type of shade is usually built into the design of the lamp, and is not always easily replaceable.

 3. Clip-On - Found on smaller accent lamps and chandeliers.
 Clip-on lamp shades clip directly onto the light bulb with no additional hardware.
 There are also large clip-on shades for table or floor lamps.